Term: native

 SYNONYMS:

-alien, foreign; accidental, coincidental, incidental; acquired, adscititious; superficial, surface; exterior, external1.
+alien, foreign; accidental, coincidental, incidental; acquired, adscititious; superficial, surface; exterior, external

 a usually longtime resident of a locality